-A series of questions related to driving pattern, fuel consumption, route selection, transport range, etc. were included in the questionnaires.
-All the investigated drivers are professional freight truck drivers.
-Because most of the freight truck drivers are not highly educated, all the questionnaires were conducted by college students, and a detailed explanation was required to make sure that the drivers understood the question correctly.
+A series of questions related to driving pattern, fuel consumption, route selection, transport range, etc., were included in the questionnaires.
+All the investigated drivers are professional freight-truck drivers.
+Because most of the freight-truck drivers are not highly educated, all the questionnaires were conducted by college students, and a detailed explanation was required to make sure that the drivers understood the question correctly.
 To ensure the quality of the answers, related questions that validate each other are designed to identify careless or wrong answers.
-A total of 1,060 samples from 16 provinces were investigated.
+A total of 1060 samples from 16 provinces were investigated.
 Therefore, it is a large sample study according to the theory of statistics (Box et al., 2005).
 Previous studies on driver behavior in China also conducted questionnaire investigations.
-For example, 520 samples, which were targeted all at automobile drivers and not limited to trucks, were studied in 2002 to understand the behavior of drivers (Xie and Parker, 2002).
+For example, 520 samples, targeted at all automobile drivers and not limited to trucks, were studied in 2002 to understand the behavior of drivers (Xie and Parker, 2002).
 Another 87 completed samples were used to make comparisons between China and Hong Kong in 2009 (Chan et al., 2009).
-Questionnaires are also used on truck drivers in Australia (N=433), Germany (N=10,101), Brazil (N=4,878) and New Zealand (1,065) for different purposes (Sullman et al., 2002; Lajunen et al., 2004; Moreno et al., 2006; Moreno et al., 2004).
-Compared with other sample sizes of domestic and foreign studies on truck drivers, the number of samples in this study is adequate to describe the average level of freight truck activities.
+Questionnaires are also used on truck drivers in Australia (N = 433), Germany (N = 10101), Brazil (N = 4878) and New Zealand (1065) for different purposes (Sullman et al., 2002; Lajunen et al., 2004; Moreno et al., 2004, 2006).
+Compared with other sample sizes of domestic and foreign studies on truck drivers, the number of samples in this study is adequate to describe the average level of freight-truck activities.

-Trucks are classified into four types according to weight in this research, following the rule made by National Statistics Bureau (CATARC, 2012): Mini Trucks (MiniT) with weights less than 1.8 t, light duty trucks (LDT) with weights of 1.8-6 t, middle duty trucks (MDT) with weights of 6-14 t and heavy duty trucks (HDT) with weights greater than 14 ton.
-The classification is used to get vehicle stock from national statistic, questionnaires investigation and data analysis in this study.
-Because the MiniT population only consists of a very small proportion of the total truck fleet, approximately 0.98% of the total freight truck stock in 2011, and the differences between MiniT and LDT are not significant, MiniTs and LDTs are grouped together in the calculation of emission factors.
+Trucks are classified into four types according to weight in this research, following the guidelines of the National Statistics Bureau (CATARC, 2012): mini trucks (MiniT) with weights less than 1.8 t, light-duty trucks (LDT) with weights of 1.8-6 t, middle-duty trucks (MDT) with weights of 6-14 t and heavy-duty trucks (HDT) with weights greater than 14 t.
+The classification is used to get vehicle stock from national statistics, questionnaires investigation and data analysis in this study.
+Because the MiniT population only consists of a very small proportion of the total truck fleet, approximately 0.98 % of the total freight-truck stock in 2011, and the differences between MiniT and LDT are not significant, MiniTs and LDTs are grouped together in the calculation of emission factors.

-Because the normal method of testing driving patterns focuses on driving in cities, this method is less relevant to freight trucks; a freight truck has significant operation differences with that of a private passenger car (Holguin-Veras et al., 2006; Kamakat é and Schipper, 2009).
-Freight trucks in China generally travel between cities and do not stop for extended time periods, except for a small portion that run inside cities for short distance freight transit or other special public service (like garbage collection or road sprinkler) (Hine et al., 1995).
-To obtain the real time driving patterns of freight trucks, a Global Positioning System (GPS) receiver and speed sensor were used.
-For many years, GPS has been used to monitor the driving conditions of vehicles in many emission related studies (Ochieng et al., 2003;Rakha et al., 2004;Canagaratna et al., 2004).
-A multifunction Columbus GPS data logger V-990 produced by GPSWebShop (Canada) Incorporation was used in this research.
+Because the normal method of testing driving patterns focuses on driving in cities, this method is less relevant to freight trucks; a freight truck has significant operation differences from that of a private passenger car (Holguin-Veras et al., 2006; Kamakaté and Schipper, 2009).
+Freight trucks in China generally travel between cities and do not stop for extended time periods, except for a small portion that run inside cities for short-distance freight transit or other special public services (like garbage collection or road sprinkler) (Hine et al., 1995).
+To obtain the real time driving patterns of freight trucks, a GPS receiver and speed sensor were used.
+For many years, GPS has been used to monitor the driving conditions of vehicles in many emission-related studies (Ochieng et al., 2003; Rakha et al., 2004; Canagaratna et al., 2004).
+A multifunction Columbus GPS data logger V-990 produced by GP-SWebShop (Canada) Inc. was used in this research.
 The GPS data logger is set to automatically turn on or off when the engine of the investigated truck is turned on or off.
-Therefore, the data was collected every second when the engine of the truck under investigation is running.
-We were allowed to do this because a sensor was put into the GPS to capture the voltage change in the cigarette-lighter.
+Therefore, the data were collected every second that the engine of the truck under investigation was running.
+We were able to do this thanks to a sensor in the GPS that captured the voltage change in the cigarette lighter.